Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with AMD+GCM calculations

 We now examine the cluster configurations listed in Table \ref{tab:amd2} and compare to the present experimental data.
-Since the monopole ($IS0$) and dipole $(IS1)$ transitions have a strong selectivity for the cluster states, the cluster configurations can be classified into two groups, which are strongly populated/hindered in the $(\alpha,\alpha^\prime)$ reaction.
+Since the monopole ($IS0$) and dipole $(IS1)$ transitions have a strong selectivity for the cluster states, the cluster configurations can be classified into two groups which are strongly populated/hindered in the $(\alpha,\alpha^\prime)$ reaction.
 For example, from a simple theoretical consideration, we can predict that the $0_3^+$ state that is the band head of the prolate band (the lowest $^{16}{\rm O}$+$^{12}{\rm C}$ cluster band) should be hindered.
 See Ref.~\cite{1742-6596-863-1-012024} for details of the hindrance mechanism.
 It is interesting that the hindrance of the $0^+_3$ state can also be seen in the QRPA results shown in Figure \ref{fig:E0_all}.
-Unfortunately, this state (which is important for validation of the relationship between the monopole transitions and clustering) is out of the acceptance of the present experiment.
+Unfortunately, this state (which is important for validation of the relationship between the monopole transitions and clustering) is out of the acceptance of the present experiment but it should be experimentally confirmed to validate the discussion the hindrance of the transition.

 For the same reason, the AMD+GCM predicts that the SD band head expected at 9.3 MeV should also be hindered.
 However, in the present experiment, the observed 9.7-MeV $0^+$ state is very close to the 9.8-MeV $2^+$ state and, following Table V, has the enhanced monopole strength in contradiction to the AMD+GCM prediction.
 This new result requires a more detailed analysis of the SD state in $^{28}$Si.